ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

 In this post I'll share an easy way to setup your R language Jupyter Notebooks to use GPUs.
 (Though if you prefer to use R outside of a notebook, these steps let you do that too)

-These instructions are a deep dive into one slide of [a talk I gave](https://youtu.be/FZvdaZ5jpXA) at Nvidia's GTC 2019 conference a few weeks ago.
+It's a deep dive into one slide of [a talk I gave](https://youtu.be/FZvdaZ5jpXA) at Nvidia's GTC 2019 conference a few weeks ago.

 # The Easy Way